 The 2025 Subiaco map was fused into a single globally referenced point cloud at 0.25\,m voxel leaf size with per–point normals and intensity.
 LiDAR packets were deskewed using per–pixel timestamps and IMU.
 Outliers were removed and a 1.0/0.5/0.25\,m voxel pyramid standardized density.
 Each sequence was aligned by multi–resolution NDT followed by point–to–plane ICP.
 Loop closures from 360\textdegree{} LiDAR descriptors formed a pose graph.
 GNSS fixes with quality flags anchored the graph with adaptive weights.
 Overlapping submaps were aligned with feature–initialized ICP and fused.
 Ground tiles were fit by robust planes to define the vertical axis and to zero local heights, which eliminated long–wavelength vertical bias.

-Figure~\ref{fig:subiaco-map-overview} compares the 2025 reconstruction with the 2023 map after registration into the 2025 frame.
-The 2025 map shows continuous curb lines, coherent façades across contiguous blocks and closed intersections with consistent approach geometry.
+Fig~\ref{fig:subiaco-map-overview} compares the 2025 reconstruction with the 2023 map.
+The 2025 map shows continuous curb lines, coherent facades across contiguous blocks and closed intersections with consistent approach geometry.
 Roof ridges and small roof appendages are preserved.
 Under canopy the ground surface remains connected and tree crowns form complete outer envelopes.
-The 2023 overlay presents local shear near loop junctions, duplicated façade strips from drift and lateral offsets at intersections.
+The 2023 overlay presents local shear near loop junctions, duplicated facade strips from drift and lateral offsets at intersections.
 The 2025 reconstruction is used as the geometric reference in all subsequent analyses.